Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Nature & Natural Landscapes

 Even though it’s an urban city, there are still a lot of outdoor activities.
-You can take a walk along the Harbourfront, visit Toronto Island, High Park, Scarborough Bluffs, and many other parks throughout the city.
-It offers ample green space with over 1,600 parks to explore and beautiful beaches on Lake Ontario.
+You can walk along the Harbourfront, visit Toronto Island, High Park, Scarborough Bluffs, and many other parks throughout the city.
+It offers ample green space, over 1,600 parks to explore, and beautiful beaches on Lake Ontario.

 Sporting Events & Concerts